Zianfu96/sp18/materials.md

 6. Go to assignment folder, and upload everything you created in assignment folder.
 (For example, ‘lab01.ipynb’ and ‘figure1.pdf’)

-7. Run the notebook ('lab01.ipynb' for example), click "validate".
+7. Run the notebook ('lab01.ipynb' for example), click 'validate'.
 Make sure it passes all tests.
 Save it.

 8. Go to “Assignments” tab

 9. Click ‘submit’.
-You can do so multiple time.
+You can do so multiple times.

 10. Done!